Daniel Island POA Services

 Following is some information about each of the main City of Charleston departments that serve Daniel Island residents:

 Chief Greg Mullen leads the City of Charleston Police Department.
 The police department has offices in the Daniel Island Public Safety Building on Seven Farms Drive, which also houses the City of Charleston Fire Department, the Berkeley County EMS and the City of Charleston Recreation Department.
 To locate the police department office, walk through the City of Charleston Recreation offices.
+The non-emergency number for the municipal office on Seven Farms Drive (Team 5) is 843-849-0304.

 The police department also operates Animal Services through this office.
 Should you need an animal services officer for any reason, call 843-577-7343. *Always dial 911 in the event of an emergency.